-Summary: Although learning to write like science reporters was initially designed to help students develop scientific literacy, the SciJourn project became much more — a key to high school students’ engagement as learners, researchers, and writers and their teachers’ opportunity to explore “real world” genre-based writing assignments and assessment.
-This article provides a rich discussion with specific examples for learning to develop assignments and learning experiences that take into account “functional authenticity.”
+Summary: The SciJourn project, in which students learn to write like science reporters, was initially designed to help students develop scientific literacy.
+However, it became much more — a key to high school students’ engagement as learners, researchers, and writers and their teachers’ opportunity to explore “real world” genre-based writing assignments and assessments.
+This article provides a rich discussion with specific examples that can guide teachers in developing writing assignments and learning experiences that take into account “functional authenticity.”
 Those designing professional development, grants, summer institutes, or study groups on topics such as disciplinary literacy, genre, or authentic learning/writing will find ample food for thought!

 Original Date of Publication: May 2013